ddelago/Aruco-Marker-Calibration-and-Pose-Estimation/README.md

-# Aruco Makrer Calibration and Pose Estimation
+# Aruco Marker Calibration and Pose Estimation
 This repository shows how to generate aruco boards, calibrate a camera using those boards, and live pose estimation on those boards.

 ### Installing